 A speech habit tracking app.

 During my exchange term in Finland, my final project in my HCI course involved conceptualizing and prototyping a self-quantifiable smart-watch application.
 The specifics were not given; it was up to us to come up with an interesting idea that tracked something about a user.
-Together with a team of three other friends, we came up with a word-tracking application.
+As a team of four (Faisal El Hussein, Edward Brown, Luca Lüthi), we came up with a word-tracking application.

 Tracking health (or not)

 When brainstorming, our first thought was to perhaps focus in health.
 Or maybe not, because self-quantifiable applications tend to be in the health or personal care field.

 After pinpointing a desire to do something different, we decided to focus on an education-centric application, that could track users’ speech habits.
 Because the goal of a self-quantifiable application is to passively (or consciously) track habits to discern a pattern, the goal of our application was to encourage users to track something less common but very much focused on everyday life.

 Design a smartwatch interface that collects information about a user’s speech habits, therefore allowing a discernible pattern to be observed and changed if so desired.

 We did not have to build the actual application, but conceptualize the idea and then design an auxiliary smartwatch application interface.

 Click here to view the inVision prototype.